QubesOS/qubes-doc/introduction/support.md

 Thank you for asking!
 Please see [How to Contribute](/doc/contributing/) for all the ways you can do so.

-### I would like to report a security vulnerability
+### I would like to report a security vulnerability.

 That sounds more like you helping us!
 Thanks!
 Please see [Reporting Security Issues in Qubes OS](/security/#reporting-security-issues-in-qubes-os).